feast-dev/feast/docs/getting-started/concepts/feature-retrieval.md

 )
 ```

 It is possible to retrieve features from multiple feature views with a single request, and Feast is able to join features from multiple tables in order to build a training dataset.
-However, It is not possible to reference (or retrieve) features from multiple projects at the same time.
+However, it is not possible to reference (or retrieve) features from multiple projects at the same time.

 {% hint style="info" %}
 Note, if you're using [Feature views without entities](feature-view.md#feature-views-without-entities), then those features can be added here without additional entity values in the `entity_rows`